-Content is the most important part of your website redesign.
+Content is one the most important parts of your website redesign.

 If you're doing a website redesign yourself, start by mapping out all of the pages you want your website to include and then write the actual content for each of those pages.
-That way, when you're comparing website themes, you can pick out one that accomodates your content strategy best.
+That way, when you're comparing website themes, you can pick out one that accommodates your content strategy best.